 You may have heard that foods like sugar light up your brain with dopamine just like cocaine!

 But getting a hug, getting a like on Facebook/Instagram, getting a smile from the cute boy/girl across the room, making love, holding a baby, patting your dog, getting a promotion and helping that old lady cross the road also give us a dopamine hit!

 If food is addictive, should we define everything good for us and that we enjoy as addictive?

-In many ways, your “addiction” to food is beneficial.
+In many ways, your drive to seek food is beneficial.
 If we didn’t get a dopamine hit from food, if we didn’t enjoy it, we wouldn’t seek it out.
 We would forget to eat, and we’d starve!

 Drugs like naltrexone can be used to downregulate our endogenous opioid response to dopamine.
 However, people using naltrexone don’t just lose interest in the substance they are addicted to but they also may develop depression and suicidal thoughts.

 - what is it about some foods that drive us to eat more than is good for us, and